Gangrene: History

 As early as 1028, flies and maggots were commonly used to treat chronic wounds or ulcers to prevent or arrest necrotic spread, as some species of maggots consume only dead flesh, leaving nearby living tissue unaffected.
-This practice largely died out after the introduction of antibiotics, acetonitrile, and enzyme to the range of treatments for wounds.
+This practice largely died out after the introduction of antibiotics to the range of treatments for wounds.
 In recent times, however, maggot therapy has regained some credibility and is sometimes employed with great efficacy in cases of chronic tissue necrosis.

 The French Baroque composer Jean-Baptiste Lully contracted gangrene in January 1687 when, while conducting a performance of his Te Deum, he stabbed his own toe with his pointed staff (which was used as a baton).
 The disease spread to his leg, but the composer refused to have his toe amputated, which eventually led to his death in March of that year.

 French King Louis XIV died of gangrene in his leg on 1 September 1715, four days prior to his 77th birthday.

 Sebald Justinus Brugmans, Professor at Leyden University, from 1795 on Director of the Medical Bureau of the Batavian Republic, and inspector-general of the French Imperial Military Health-Service in 1811, became a leading expert in the fight against hospital-gangrene and its prevention.
 He wrote a treatise on gangrene in 1814 in which he meticulously analyzed and explained the causes of this dreadful disease, which he was convinced was contagious.
 He completed his entry with a thorough evaluation of all possible and well experienced sanitary regulations.
 His work was very well received and was instrumental in convincing most later authors that gangrene was a contagious disease.